postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 To integrate with GitHub, you will need a GitHub personal access token.

-To generate a GitHub personal access token, do the following:

 1. Sign in to [GitHub](https://github.com/).
 1. If you don’t already have a personal access token, [generate a new one](https://github.com/settings/tokens).
 You can use a classic token or a [fine-grained token](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/).